 Don’t negotiate only on price

 The customer might be focused on price, but you know that there’s more to talk about than dollars and cents, especially if it’s on a larger ticket item or one that has other elements like setup and delivery.

 RELATED: The Best Way to Avoid Discounting

 Consider these negotiation areas:

-- Payment terms- Offer them 30 or 60-day payment terms, interest-free financing, or go the other way and offer a discount if they pay now.
-Quick pay discounts work well for B2B companies that offer longer-dated terms.
+- Payment terms: Offer them 30- or 60-day payment terms, interest-free financing, or go the other way and offer a discount if they pay now.
+Quick-pay discounts work well for business-to-business (B2B) companies that offer longer-dated terms.

-- Quality or Performance- Is your customer looking for marquis products or services on a small budget?
+- Quality or performance: Is your customer looking for top-notch products or services on a small budget?
 Is there a different product that will meet their needs at a lower price?
-If you’re a service-oriented business, offering a lower quality experience at a cheaper price invites negative customer reviews later on.
+If you’re a service-oriented business, offering a lower-quality experience at a cheaper price invites negative customer reviews later.
 Stay away from those types of arrangements as much as possible.

 On the other hand, you have to make money.
 Know when to say, “I’m sorry but we can’t go any lower.”

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.